leodevbro/gmail-mbox-stats/README.md

 <br />

-- In the 'mboxStats' folder, there will be also two folders:<br />
+- In the 'mailStats' folder, there will be also two folders:<br />
   `forMailsWhereSenderIsMe` - the stats for only the mails where sender is you.<br />
   `forMailsWhereSenderIsNotMeOrIsUnknown` - the stats for only the mails where sender is not you, or sender is unknown.<br />
   In both folders, there will be `.csv` files of stats.
 You can import them one by one in Google Sheets.